 I don’t have the answers, but I’m looking for them.
 I want to feel the same *stars in my eyes* excitement over this book release (because this book is so great and it so deserves that!) that I’ve felt before, but the reality is I’ve closed everything off–both the good and the bad.
 I can’t feel…anything.
 And I need to find it again–both for myself, and for my writing.

 I need to find me, and I’m going to.
-I’m going on a trip alone for New Years Eve (thank you Digit Savings for helping me afford it!).
+I’m going on a trip alone for New Years Eve.
 I’m spending it by myself in total silence, and not letting a single distraction get between me and healing the parts of me I’ve left broken for so long.